denniscual/node-architecture/README.md

 ## Software Architecture: Case Study

-A case study for developing [Software Architecture](https://drive.google.com/file/d/1xM-lPAUOm37Q3ht6kgeQ97xelw0l5jj9/view?usp=sharing) to create a software which complies the layer of abstraction.
+> A case study for developing [Software Architecture](https://drive.google.com/file/d/1xM-lPAUOm37Q3ht6kgeQ97xelw0l5jj9/view?usp=sharing) to create a software which complies the important layers of abstraction.

 ### Pros
 - Bussiness rules is not tightly coupled to any infrastructure.
 It is independent and easy to test.